Gfolborg/testng-selenium-framework/README.md

 # Selenium TestNG Framework

-This is a project to practice and test my Automation skills by automating user flow for a demo ecommerce website using Selenium WebDriver with Java.
+This is a project to practice and test my Automation skills by automating user flow for TutorialsNinja demo e-commerce using Selenium WebDriver with Java.

 # Tech Stack
 - Java 24.0.1